 Objectives

-1. Define linear momentum and write the mathematical formula for linear momentum from memory.
+After studying the material of this chapter, you should be able to:1.
+Define linear momentum and write the mathematical formula for linear momentum from memory.

 2. Distinguish between the unit of force and momentum.